The Hidden Reason Fat Loss Feels Impossible

 - Mindless snacking during social events.

-Put together, a “normal weekend” often adds 1500–3000 calories without feeling extreme.
+Put together, a “normal weekend” can add 1,500–3,000 calories without feeling extreme.

-- Weekdays: 8,000–10,000 steps.
+- Weekdays: 8,000–10,000 steps

-- Weekend: 2,500–4,000 steps.
+- Weekends: 2,500–4,000 steps

 Why Willpower Fails on Weekends

-You’re not undisciplined.
-You’re fighting three predictable forces:
+You’re not “weak.”
+You’re fighting predictable forces:

 - Social eating: restaurants, drinks, gatherings.

-The Fix: 2025–2026 Weekend Strategy That Actually Works
+The Fix: A Weekend Strategy That Preserves the Weekly Deficit

 - Restaurant meals

-- Drinks
+- Alcohol

 - High-calorie snacks